Brett-Stacy/baseISS/README.md

 assessment model outputs such as biomass predictions.

-The structure and functionality of this package resembles surveyISS with some notable differences that accomodate the neuances of fishery-dependent data.
+The structure and functionality of this package resembles surveyISS with some notable differences that accommodate the nuances of fishery-dependent data.
 These are covered in the next section, “Important Notes”.